Pitchfork (website): Influence

 After Pitchfork awarded 0.0 to Travistan (2004), the debut solo album by the Dismemberment Plan singer Travis Morrison, his solo career effectively ended.
 Years later, Morrison described the experience as "frightening and awful".
 Schreiber said he felt bad for him, but that it was important for Pitchfork writers to be honest.
 Other albums to receive 0.0 include Zaireeka (1995) by the Flaming Lips, NYC Ghosts & Flowers (2000) by Sonic Youth, Liz Phair (2003) by Liz Phair and Shine On (2006) by Jet.
 The Jet review consisted entirely of a video of a chimp urinating into its own mouth and was widely shared.
 The authors of the Phair and Sonic Youth reviews later changed their opinions and apologized to the artists.

 In Slate, Amos Barshad cited the band Black Kids as the most infamous example of Pitchfork "at its most deleterious".
-Pitchfork's review of their debut EP, Wizard of Ahhhs, boosted the Black Kids' career; however, it collapsed when Pitchfork gave their debut album, Partie Traumatic (2008), a score of 3.3, with a review consisting entirely of a photograph of two frowning dogs and a frowning emoticon.
+The Black Kids were boosted by Pitchforks positive review of their debut EP, Wizard of Ahhhs (2007).
+However, their career collapsed when Pitchfork gave their debut album, Partie Traumatic (2008), a score of 3.3, with a review consisting entirely of a photograph of two frowning dogs and a frowning emoticon.
 Plagenhoef said Pitchfork later became more cautious in publishing negative reviews, as they were no longer "little guys on the internet throwing rocks at big artists".
-The most recent 0.0 rating was for This Is Next, an indie compilation released in 2007.
+In August 2026, Pitchfork gave 0.0 to Starface by Tyga, criticizing its use of AI.
+It was the first 0.0 rating since Pitchfork reviewed the indie compilation album This Is Next in 2007.

 The influence of Pitchfork on musical careers declined with the onset of streaming and social media in the 2010s.
 In 2017, a senior editor for independent music at the streaming platform Spotify said that Pitchfork no longer had the same impact on music careers.
 However, according to Tani, "Even as its Gen-X and old millennial fans aged and tastemaking shifted to platforms and influencers, Pitchfork remained the premier publication for music criticism, its year-end lists synonymous with critical acclaim."